ckesanapalli/davidschirduan.github.io/_games/tempered-legacy.md

  - After **a year or two** most of the Weapons and valuables left behind to have been moved to another room/region.
  - After **decades** the monsters and traps have changed.
 Re-populate with new creatures and switch out some of the traps.
  - **Centuries, or longer**, basically a new area.
 This is the GM's opportunity to transition to a completely new adventure altogether. _"As aeons passed, your Weapons lay forgotten among the piles of treasure that travel between kingdoms and realities.
 Then, one day, you feel a new Wielder lift you from the dusty floor..."_

+## Questions for the group

+Some of the people I play with don't care about lore and worldbuilding; they just want to explore dungeons, solve puzzles and get loot.
+For groups that want more lore, you'll have to decide a few questions for yourselves:
+ - Are the weapons actually sentient or are they just vessels for past memories?
+ - How does holding a Weapon change the Wielder?
+Do they have a choice in the matter?
+ - How rare are Tempered Weapons: common tools or priceless artifacts?
+ - Does the Weapon remember anything else about past Wielders?
+Names?
+Goals?
+Trauma?
+ - How much remains of their alien origin?
+Do they have a plan?

 ## [Some Recommended Adventures](/david/extremely-interesting-adventures)